ovh/docs/pages/hosted_private_cloud/sap_on_ovhcloud/concept_sap_on_secnumcloud/guide.en-gb.md

 We advise to take consideration of the [SAP Note 2161991](https://me.sap.com/notes/2161991), especially chapter 2 and 3, the [SAP Note 2015392](https://me.sap.com/notes/2015392), and the [SAP Help Portal](https://wiki.scn.sap.com/wiki/pages/viewpage.action?pageId=517013587), to set a compliant configuration between SAP and virtual machines.

-For virtualized SAP environments, it is essential to ensure that the NUMA (Non-Uniform Memory Access) sharing is configured appropriately.
+For virtualised SAP environments, it is essential to ensure that the NUMA (Non-Uniform Memory Access) sharing is configured appropriately.
 Failure to do so can result in poor performance and system instability.
 For more information on NUMA sharing and how to configure it properly, please refer to the [SAP Help Portal](https://wiki.scn.sap.com/wiki/display/VIRTUALIZATION/SAP+HANA+on+VMware+vSphere) and [SAP Note 2470289](https://me.sap.com/notes/2470289).

 The Fault Tolerance feature provided by VMware is not suitable to protect the SAP HANA virtual machine due to the resource limitation of Fault Tolerance.
 However, we advise to enable the feature vSphere HA which monitors the health of each ESXi host in the cluster, and automatically restarts the virtual machines hosted on the impacted ESXi host.

 For optimal disaster recovery and business continuity, we recommend implementing an SAP HANA cluster with SUSE in a single OVHcloud region.
 This allows for reduced recovery time objective (RTO) and recovery point objective (RPO) times.
 We provide a [dedicated documentation](/pages/hosted_private_cloud/sap_on_ovhcloud/cookbook_configure_sap_hana_cluster) to guide you through the configuration process.
 When implementing an SAP HANA cluster, it is important to create an anti-affinity rule to avoid running both SAP HANA databases on the same ESXi host.

 Data and log volumes in the SAP HANA database must be encrypted using the SAP HANA encryption provided by SAP.
 Starting with SAP HANA Platform 2.0 SPS 07, data and log encryption and backup encryption parameters are enabled by default during new installations.
 However, it is important to note that these parameters are not modified during upgrades from previous versions.
 We strongly recommend enabling virtual machine encryption on the hypervisor level for added security.
 Our [Virtual Machine Encryption on vSphere](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vm_encrypt) documentation provides a step-by-step guide on how to enable this feature.
-You can also utilize the vSphere Native Key Provider (vNKP) for encryption key management if you do not already have a Key Management Service (KMS).
-Our [documentation](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vm_encrypt-vnkp) provides instructions on how to use vNKP for this purpose."
+You can also utilise the vSphere Native Key Provider (vNKP) for encryption key management if you do not already have a Key Management Service (KMS).
+Our [documentation](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vm_encrypt-vnkp) provides instructions on how to use vNKP for this purpose.

 Authentication to the SAP HANA database can be performed using various methods, including password, SAML, X.509 certificate, and Kerberos.
-We recommend using a strong authentication mechanism to prevent unauthorized access to the database.
+We recommend using a strong authentication mechanism to prevent unauthorised access to the database.
 It is also essential to review and update roles and privileges regularly to ensure appropriate access control.
-Enabling audit logs is also critical in detecting and responding to suspicious behavior.
-We recommend externalizing audit logs in the event of a compromising behavior, as outlined in [SAP Note 2624117](https://me.sap.com/notes/0002624117).
+Enabling audit logs is also critical in detecting and responding to suspicious behaviour.
+We recommend externalising audit logs in the event of a compromising behaviour, as outlined in [SAP Note 2624117](https://me.sap.com/notes/0002624117).

 To further enhance security, access to the SAP HANA database for administrative purposes should be restricted and overseen via controlled and monitored entry points.
 It is also recommended to implement a robust access control policy and regularly review and update it to ensure optimal security.